 Grigio Metallo has hints of very pale blue in certain lights.
 It’ll be just as popular as conventional silver with used car buyers and will also require frequent cleaning to keep it looking good.

 Champagne is, as you might expect, a champagne-type colour that adds a pale gold element to regular silver.
 It’s likely to hold its value quite well – subtle colours such as this tend to be popular with second-hand car buyers and, because it’s at the darker end of the spectrum, it’ll last longer between washes, too.

 Blu Passione isn’t quite as flashy as blue shades found on some rivals, but it does stand out from the traditional greys and blacks of the company car park.
 It’s subtle enough that it should prove easy to sell on when the time comes and blue paintwork should hide dirt reasonably well.

 Blu Emozione is by far and away the most extroverted shade on the Levante – it’s bound to draw attention and envious stares.
 Whether that’s what you want is up to you, but it’s likely to be a sought after colour on the used market and also should hide dirt reasonably well.

 While the standard solid white is bound to be popular on forecourts, this pearlescent shade does even more to draw the eye and will hold its value well.
 However, it will be a pain to keep clean, which could ruin its exotic appearance.

 Save money on your Maserati Levante

-Check out our Maserati Levante review to find out about this new crossover and, when it’s released, you can use carwow to get the best price from the best dealers across the UK.
+Check out our Maserati Levante review to find out about this new crossover and visit our Maserati Levante deals page to get a great price.
 If you’re still not sure what model to buy, take a look at our car chooser tool and deals page.